retroaalto/atOS/SOURCE/KERNEL/32RTOSKRNL/CPU/README.md

 - `IRQ/`: Contains code for handling hardware interrupts (IRQs).
 - `PIC/`: Contains code for programming the Programmable Interrupt Controller (PIC).
 - `STACK/`: Contains code for setting up stack.
 Not in use...

+## Notes on recent changes

+- ISR dispatch now explicitly routes `int 0x80` to the syscall dispatcher when `__RTOS__` is defined.
+The syscall return value is written back to `EAX`.
+- Default handlers are pre-registered for all IDT entries; IRQ vectors (0x20–0x2F) are wired to `irq_common_handler`, while exception vectors route to `isr_common_handler` unless specialized handlers are installed.
+- New exception helpers added:
+  - Divide error, NMI, invalid opcode, double fault, and FPU exceptions call into `panic_reg`/`panic` with clear messages.
+  - Page fault handler reads `CR2`, decodes error bits, and overlays fault info via VBE drawing before halting.
+- A dedicated `isr_syscall` assembly stub is provided for system calls and is installed at vector `0x80`.